elishalee/todoctorpet/README.md

 # todoctorpet
-This is a process of developing my first app which is named 'todoctorpet(토닥펫)' and I hope y'all make sense :)
+This is a process of developing my first app which is called 'todoctorpet(토닥펫)' and I hope y'all make sense :)